 From the moment we read you could consume a beer or two while floating down the lazy Ginnie Springs river we were sold – Ginnie Springs in High Springs Florida had officially made it on our Florida bucket list!

-Heading up to Georgia, and feeling rather thirsty, we decided to stop in for a float (and beer!!!) down the lazy river.
+Heading up to Atlanta, and feeling rather thirsty, we decided to stop in for a float (and beer!!!) down the lazy river.

 Here’s everything you need to know about the springs and why you should visit this Summer!

 Ginnie Springs Tubing in Florida – Everything to Know

 Okay so, we are far from Florida Spring newbies.
 A few years ago we visited Alexander Springs.

 On this trip we visited Rainbow Springs, Crystal River/Three Sisters Spring where we swam with manatees , popped our tubing cherry at Kelly Park and continued the tubing fun at Blue Spring finally stopping off at Juniper Springs and Silver Springs before finally making our way here.

 If you want to compare these springs, you can click on the links or check out our ultimate guide to the Best Springs in Florida.

 The big difference between these springs is that the aforementioned Springs are all State owned and operated and do not allow you to bring alcoholic beverages inside.

 Being a privately owned spring, alcohol is permitted in and around the springs so you can enjoy a cold one while you float down the river on a tube or kayak.
 This is one of the only springs that permits alcohol currently.